larastrokach/pets-hotel/README.md

 ## Live Website

-You can visit the live website for the Pets Hotel [here](https://example.com/pets-hotel).
+You can visit the live website for the Pets Hotel [here]([https://example.com/pets-hotel](https://hotel-everdog-oliver.glitch.me).

 ## Getting Started

 1. Clone the repository: git clone [https://github.com/larastrokach/pets-hotel.git]
-2.
+2. Navigate to the project directly: cd tpets-hotel
+3. Open the index.html file in a web browser to view the web application

+## Contributing
+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.